 See frequently asked questions page

 Where can I get legal advice?

-Scottish Court Service staff are not legally qualified and therefore cannot provide you with any legal advice.
+Scottish Courts and Tribunals Service staff are not legally qualified and therefore cannot provide you with any legal advice.
 If you do need legal advice, the Law Society of Scotland can provide contact details for solicitors in your area